realmanisingh/population-segmentation/final_report.md

 6. Model selection was done using 5-fold cross validation.
 7. Hyperparameter tuning and feature selection were performed for the tree-based models.
 8. A final model was selected based on the best accuracy metrics.
-9. Predictions were made on the final model using the test set.
+9. Predictions were made on the test set using the final model.

 The most difficult aspect of this project was preprocessing the data.
 There were many null values, many features, categorical variables with high cardinality, strings that needed to be encoded, and the column names were typed in German.
 In general, the data was very messy but it provided valuable experience in learning how to clean and work with messy data.

-When it comes to the most interesting part of the project, it would have to be the fact that out of the 358 features, online 62 ended up having a feature importance greater than zero.
+When it comes to the most interesting part of the project, it would have to be the fact that out of the 358 features, only 62 ended up having a feature importance greater than zero.
 This means that only 17.3% of the features were useful.
 Only having 62 useful features can be seen as a positive aspect since this makes the model more interpretable.
 Also, this could help shape future data collection efforts since we know that only 62 features are useful in predicting whether or not a recipient of a marketing campaign will convert.

 ### Improvement
-In order to easily obtain useful insight from the model, it should be deployed as an API endpoint.
+In order to easily obtain predictions from the model, it should be deployed as an API endpoint.
 Instead of manually having to go into a Python script and giving the prediction method new input data, having the model deployed as an API endpoint can help automate this process.
-This could be done using a cloud platform like Amazon Web Services, Microsoft Azure, or the Google Cloud Platform.
+This could be done using a cloud platform like Amazon Web Services, Microsoft Azure, or Google Cloud Platform.

 However, a more cost effective solution would be to use a micro web framework like Flask, which allows for easy API development using Python.
-After the model is deployed to an API endpoint, an ETL pipeline can then feed data to the endpoint and the endpoint will return the predictions.
+After the model is deployed to an API endpoint, an ETL pipeline can automatically feed data to the endpoint and then the endpoint will return the predictions.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <script type="text/x-mathjax-config"> MathJax.Hub.Config({ tex2jax: {inlineMath: [['$', '$']]}, messageStyle: "none" });</script>